kammitama5/kammitama5.github.io/_posts/2021-9-10-Friday-September-10th.md

 ## Swag from internship
 - We got customized swag this year, based on the design the interns voted on.
 It finally arrived!

 <img src="/images/secondweekswag21/msftswag.png" width="300">

+## There is some more stuff on the way, too!
 <img src="/images/secondweekswag21/msftswag1.png" width="300">

 ## Finally